waii-ai/waii-mcp-hands-on-lab/lab-docs/2_mcp_server_with_data.md

 # Allow MCP Server to Run Queries

-Now that you know how to build a basic MCP server, let's enhance it to handle data queries.
+Now that you know how to build a basic MCP server, let's enhance it to handle data as well.
 We'll modify the existing server to add data querying capabilities.
+This is already implemented in `server/waii_mcp_server_with_data.py` if you want to skip the coding (please still see prerequisites)

 ## Prerequisites